Should I Go Gluten-Free? What Your DNA Can Tell You (2026)

 Non-celiac gluten sensitivity (NCGS) is a separate condition.
 It can cause similar symptoms but does not depend on HLA-DQ genetics, does not cause the same intestinal damage, and currently has no definitive diagnostic test.
 For a deeper comparison, see our guide on celiac disease vs. gluten sensitivity.
 The genetic screening described here applies to celiac only.

-This distinction matters: if your genetic screening rules out celiac, and you still have gluten-related symptoms, NCGS may be the explanation — but the investigation path is different.
+This distinction matters: if your genetic screening does not show the celiac-associated HLA genes — which does not by itself rule out celiac disease — and you still have gluten-related symptoms, NCGS may be worth exploring, but the investigation path is different.

 How to Get Screened from Existing DNA Data

-If you have uploaded 23andMe, AncestryDNA, or similar raw data, DecodeMyBio's Celiac & Gluten Screening can check your HLA-DQ2 and HLA-DQ8 status for $19 — with results in minutes.
+If you have uploaded 23andMe, AncestryDNA, or similar raw data, DecodeMyBio's Celiac & Gluten Screening can check your HLA-DQ2 and HLA-DQ8 status free to start ($59 one-time) — with results in minutes.
 No new sample needed, no lab visit, no doctor's order.

 What to Do Based on Results